-Expert seller representation · Data-driven pricing · May 2026
+Expert seller representation · Data-driven pricing · July 2026

-As of May 2026, the Port Coquitlam real estate market continues to favour well-positioned sellers.
+As of July 2026, the Port Coquitlam real estate market continues to favour well-positioned sellers.
 Homes priced correctly for their sub-area are selling close to list price with reasonable days on market.
 Here is where the market stands right now.

-Data reflects general market conditions in Port Coquitlam as of May 2026.
+Data reflects general market conditions in Port Coquitlam as of July 2026.
 Sub-area and property-type conditions vary.
 See sebastianrealestate.ca/market-pulse/ for the most current weekly data.

 “For more” in Port Coquitlam isn’t about overpricing — overpriced listings accumulate days on market and signal weakness that invites low offers, regardless of how good the property is.
 Selling for more means pricing right against sub-area comparables: Citadel and Lincoln Park family homes don’t comp against Riverwood townhomes or Oxford Heights condos.
 Sebastian’s pricing models use this week’s Port Coquitlam sold data, anchoring negotiations close to list and creating conditions where serious buyers compete.
 See the latest weekly numbers at sebastianrealestate.ca/market-pulse/.